 Discover the hillside vineyards and breathtaking landscapes of the Douro Valley and explore the historic city of Porto.

 A river cruise is the perfect way to explore Portugal, meandering along the glorious Douro River.
 Onboard, enjoy the company of like-minded travellers, dine to delicious expertly chosen menus, take a splash in the pool or simply relax on the sundeck as the River of Gold’s stunning views pass you by.
-The valley may be steep, but that won’t stop you from seeing endless sights of charming vineyards and fragrant olive trees wherever you look.
-Get your history books out, as we step into the past on insightful excursions to some of the region’s most historic locations like the ancient Sanctuary of Our Lady of Remedies Churches, the fascinating 12th century walled village Castelo Rodrigo and the pretty Mateus Palace Gardens (fans of rosé wine will recognises its façade).
 In port wine territory, home of the famous port producers – Sandeman, Ferreira and Calem – you’ll pass under the Porto’s bridges and moor in this magnificent city.
 Porto, Portugal's second largest city after Lisbon, is populated with iconic landmarks that unveil a fascinating and varied history, all of which makes it an essential stop on our Portugal river cruises.

 Whether it’s history or beautiful scenery you desire, a river cruise is the perfect way to uncover forgotten towns and villages along the Douro Valley.
 Your next holiday to Portugal is just a boat ride away.